The Outer Worlds 2: Paradise Island Substation Repair Guide – Get the Corrosive Shock Machine Gun

 If You Can’t Access the Repair Kit

-Scenario: You have the Dumb flaw and didn’t take Nimble trait
+Scenario: You have the Dumb flaw, didn’t take Nimble or Innovative, and can’t reach Engineering 3

 Alternatives: